sirdix78/lab-postgres-sql-crud/queries.md

 <!-- Your Query Goes Here -->

+SELECT name
+FROM jslibraries
+WHERE main_technology = 'typescript';

 <br>

 **8. Get the `name` and the `type` of all the libraries with more than 1000 contributors.**

 <!-- Your Query Goes Here -->

+SELECT name, type
+FROM jslibraries
+WHERE contributors > 1000;

 <br>